selenium-compose/selenium-compose.io/content/steps/switch.md

 ---
-title: Close
+title: Switch
-description: Lookup for a browser and close it
+description: Lookup for a browser and switch to it
-categories: [actions]
+categories: [steps]
 authors: ["Aram Petrosyan"]
-keywords: [action,close]
+keywords: [steps,switch]
 menu:
   docs:
-    parent: "actions"
+    parent: "steps"
-    weight: 4
+    weight: 17
 draft: false
 toc: true
 ---

-`close` waits until a browser has been matched to close it.
+`switch` waits until a browser has been matched to switch to it.
 All comparisons are case-sensitive for `title` and case-insensitive for `url`.

 {{% note %}}
-Only one window can be closed at a time, thus, if multiple windows are matched to the provided conditions the scenario will fail, therefore, be more precise in the conditions to target the right window to close
+Only one window can be switched at a time, thus, if multiple windows are matched to the provided conditions the scenario will fail, therefore, be more precise in the conditions to target the right window to switch
 {{% /note %}}

 There are 3 ways to match a browser